 In January, I spoke with Richard Anderson about his children’s book, “A Home Run For Bunny.”
 Bunny Taliaferro was the only black member of the Springfield, Mass., American Legion baseball team that traveled to Gastonia, N.C., for a tournament in 1934.
 At that time, in that place, Jim Crow laws prevailed.
 Teenaged baseball players were not exempt.
 The team’s coach was told that Springfield would only be allowed to take the field if Taliaferro was sent home.
 As Richard Anderson told me, the coach left the choice up to the boys on the team.
+We can’t erase it, but I think we can certainly make up for it, and that’s what we’re trying to do.

 “The first person to speak was team captain Tony King,” Anderson said.
 “And what Tony said on that night of Aug.
 23, 1934, he said, ‘Bunny is a member of the team.
 If he doesn’t play, I’m not playing, either.’
 And every member of the team followed suit.
 They voted unanimously and without debate to go back to Springfield.”